02A

 CHURCH

-The world’s leading Woolly Mammoth advocate and top genetic engineering scientist, especially regarding CRISPR - the mechanism that will ultimately lead to the first Woolly Mammoth back on Earth, in the last 4,000 years.
+The world’s leading woolly mammoth advocate and top genetic engineering scientist, especially regarding CRISPR - the mechanism that will ultimately lead to the first woolly mammoth back on Earth, in the last 4,000 years.

 [ Timeline ]